 We spent 4 days in here and below you can read about the top 5 things to do in Bohol.

 1. Visit the Chocolate Hills

 As unnatural as they may seem, Chocolate Hills in Bohol are real, but not exactly chocolaty.
 Shaped like hills, covered in grass (which browns in dry season) and stretching as far as eye can see.
 Even though they look soft as a cloud – they are actually hard and rice up to 120m in height.
-Many mysteries and tales have been told about these hills and the geologists have differing views about how these hills were formed.
+Many mysteries and tales have been told about these hills.
+This is why the geologists have differing views about how these hills were formed.
 One plausible theory is that they are weathered formations of a marine limestone lying on top of an impenetrable clay base.
 Nonetheless, they are a great sight in Bohol and one that simply can’t be missed on this island!

 2. See Tarsiers

 3. Panglao Beaches

 Bohol is quite a hectic island and you will prefer staying in the calmer Panglao in the south of Bohol.
 Not only is this place rich with resorts, restaurants and things to do in the evening, it is the place to go to if you want white sandy beaches and undisturbed sunbathing.
 But don’t go to Alona beach, instead choose less busy options!
 Go a little higher up to Dumaluan, White and Libaong Beach.